Brew-Keeper/brew-keeper-gui/README.md

 - [x] **More uniform styling.** Display of elements within the UI (headers, stars, spacing, etc.) are now sharing the same underlying styling and more consistent html markup.

-- [x] **More brews!** Slightly smaller stars on the user recipe list allow for 4-digit brew counts to stay on the same line at 375px (iPhone 6 width).